Robust Inference for Non-Linear Regression Models with Applications in Enzyme Kinetics: Introduction

-In this paper our aim is to develop an improved robust estimator and associated robust testing procedure for the general class of NLR models based on the popular minimum density power divergence (DPD) approach of Basu et al.~\cite{basu1998robust}, and apply them for robust analysis of MM models with greater accuracy compared to the existing alternatives.
-Due to various nice properties, the DPD based approach has been successfully implemented in several statistical problems, including regressions; see, e.g., \cite{ghosh2013robust, ghosh2015robust, ghosh2016robust, basu2016generalized, basu2018robust, ghosh2019robust, castilla2018new, basak2021optimal}.
-For the sake of completeness, a brief background about the DPD and the minimum DPD estimator (MDPDE) is provided in Appendix \ref{MDPDBG}.
-Here we will extend the definition of the MDPDE for the general NLR models and discuss its asymptotic properties (consistency and asymptotic normality) under simple verifiable conditions.
-We will justify the robustness property of our proposed estimator by examining the boundedness of its influence function.
-We will additionally develop a robust hypothesis testing procedure for general NLR models based on our proposed estimator (i.e., the MDPDE) and examine the influence functions of our test statistics to justify their claimed robustness.
-We will then apply our proposed methodologies for robust inference under the MM model \eqref{mmeqn2}, with simplified theoretical properties and extensive empirical illustrations of their finite-sample performances.
-In particular, we will develop and study a robust test procedure for testing the validity of the MM model for a given (possibly contaminated) experimental dataset.
-Finally, we will present some interesting real data examples of different enzyme kinetic reactions.
+In this paper, our aim is to develop an improved robust estimator and associated robust testing procedure for the general class of NLR models based on the popular minimum density power divergence (DPD) approach of Basu et al.~\cite{basu1998robust}, and apply them for robust analysis of MM models with greater accuracy compared to the existing alternatives.
+Due to various nice properties, the DPD-based approach has been successfully implemented in several statistical problems, including regressions; see, e.g., \cite{ghosh2013robust, ghosh2015robust, ghosh2016robust, basu2016generalized, basu2018robust, ghosh2019robust, castilla2018new, basak2021optimal}.
+For the sake of completeness, a brief background about the DPD and the minimum DPD estimator (MDPDE) is provided in the online supplementary material.
+Here, we extend the definition of the MDPDE for the general NLR models and discuss its asymptotic properties (consistency and asymptotic normality) under simple verifiable conditions.
+We justify the robustness property of our proposed estimator by examining the boundedness of its influence function.
+We additionally develop a robust hypothesis testing procedure for general NLR models based on our proposed estimator (i.e., the MDPDE) and examine the influence functions of our test statistics to justify their claimed robustness. \btxt{We then apply our proposed methodologies for robust inference under the MM model \eqref{mmeqn2}, examine their theoretical properties by further simplifying the formulae for asymptotic variances and influence functions, and illustrate their finite-sample performances through extensive simulation studies.} We also develop and study a robust test procedure for testing the validity of the MM model for a given (possibly contaminated) experimental dataset.
+Further, we discuss some data-driven procedures for finding an optimal choice of the MDPDE tuning parameter in the online supplementary material.
+Finally, we present some interesting real data examples of different enzyme kinetic reactions.